fortinetdev/terraform-provider-fortimanager/website/docs/index.html.markdown

 The following arguments are supported:

 * `hostname` - (Optional) The hostname or IP address of FortiManager unit.
 It must be provided, but it can also be sourced from the `FORTIMANAGER_ACCESS_HOSTNAME` environment variable.

+* `token` - (Optional) The token of FortiManager unit.
+If omitted, the `FORTIMANAGER_ACCESS_TOKEN` environment variable will be used.
+If neither is set, username/password will be used.

 * `username` - (Optional) Your username.
 It must be provided, but it can also be sourced from the `FORTIMANAGER_ACCESS_USERNAME` environment variable.